Skip to main content

 Model Inference

-Once the registration data is prepared, we can start performing model inference.
+Once the registration data is ready, you can start model inference.

 import cv2